 They aren't necessarily the most unique.

-The best celebrations understand that guests are not simply attending an event.
+The best celebrations understand that people are not simply attending an event.

-Think about the best wedding you've ever attended.
+Think about the best celebration you've ever attended.

 Not the prettiest.